Where Does Human Morality Come From?

 Monkeys and apes—especially the ones closest to humans such as chimpanzees, bonobos, and gorillas—show strong social ties, an understanding of others' feelings, and various types of collaborative behaviors.
 They live in close-knit groups, often working together for common goals like finding food and territory.
 They’ve even been known to sort out fights, comfort each other, and reconcile after conflicts, which could be seen as signs of a basic sense of morality stemming from cooperative living.
 While the human sense of morality is more complex, these perspectives suggest that evolutionary behaviors like working together and returning favors combined with our links to other species may have significantly shaped our sense of right and wrong.

-Cultural and social influences on morality
+Cultural and social influences on human morality

 To determine why we think of certain things as right and others as wrong, it could help to look at how human cultures and societies can influence moral values.
 Various factors such as language, religion, and values may mold our ideas of morality.

-Language and moral codes
+Language and human moral codes

 Every human culture and society uses language to demonstrate its values and norms.
 These cultural norms help guide us on what's right or wrong, shaping the moral viewpoints of both individuals and groups.
 As the words we use change over time, the moral rules tied to them might also evolve.
 These changes often reflect shifts in cultural ideas and behaviors.

-Religions and moral values
+Religions and moral values in humanity

 Religion is another factor that may influence moral values across human societies.
 In many cultures, religious texts and beliefs serve as a blueprint for making what are considered ethical decisions for that culture.
 The moral rules from religious teachings often outline how people in a particular community should behave.
 Religious institutions can also influence people's beliefs and, in turn, their moral values.